Dominic-Castaneda/API-Weather-App/README.md

 ```

 - Press `w` to run on Web
-- Scan the QR code using the **Expo Go app** on your phone to run on iOS/Android
+- Scan the QR code using the **Expo Go app** on your phone to run on iOS
+- Android may not work

 ---